Conchylicultor/DeepQA/README.md

 The Cornell dataset is already included.

-The web interface require some additional packages:
+The web interface requires some additional packages:
  * django (tested with 1.10)
  * channels
  * Redis (see [here](http://redis.io/topics/quickstart))